Skip to content

 hpke-v1 DM to another agent Single agent

-sender-key-v1 Group send Group
+sender-key-v1 Group send to a sender-key group Group

 hpke-org-v1 Org-level message viewable by paired viewer Yourself / paired viewer